SeanOverton/signals-game/README.md

 ## Todo

 - Organise code better, particularly around nodes.
-Make this a more generic object
+Make this a more generic object.
+Done
+- passengers also, done
+- Finish: passengers and empty nodes first, with UI, done
 - More art assets for more nodes, generally update UI
-- Finish: passengers and empty nodes first, with UI
+- Main menu

 - Then:
 - Implement story
 - Implement shop, and other node types